mvvvv/StereoKit-rust/README.md

 The project <https://github.com/StereoKit/StereoKit/> will give you many useful links (Discord/Twitter/Blog).

+## Dependencies

+This project was made possible thanks to the work of many talents on the following projects:
+* [StereoKit](https://github.com/StereoKit/StereoKit/tree/cb6717aa8bc853e039bf3e0751cf4bff24c94910?tab=readme-ov-file#dependencies) which itself is based on valuable projects.
+* [rust_mobile](https://github.com/rust-mobile) used for the android specific code.
+* [winit](https://github.com/rust-windowing/winit) used for cross-platform management.
+* [openxrs](https://github.com/Ralith/openxrs) nice binding of OpenXR.
+* bitflags.
+* android_logger.
+* this_error & anyerror.
+* ... many others, more discreet, without which nothing would be possible.

 [^1]: If you're using VsCode you'll see a corresponding launcher in launch.json to debug the app.